- Law Clerk to the Honorable Antonin Scalia, Supreme Court of the United States

 - U.S. Supreme Court

-Of Counsel at Eimer Stahl LLP, Ryan Walsh focuses his practice on appellate litigation and complex motions.
-He previously served for almost three years as Chief Deputy Solicitor General of Wisconsin, where he presented oral argument in 12 high-stakes appeals (including before the en banc Seventh Circuit) and briefed a total of 32.
-His advocacy helped secure wins in appellate courts throughout the nation—in the U.S. Supreme Court, where he co-authored a nationally award-winning brief, three federal courts of appeal, and the Wisconsin Supreme Court.
+Of counsel at Eimer Stahl LLP and based in the firm’s Madison office, Ryan Walsh focuses his practice on appellate litigation and complex motions in a wide variety of subject matters, including antitrust, environmental, products liability, white collar, and ERISA.
+He previously served as Chief Deputy Solicitor General of Wisconsin, where he presented oral argument in 12 high-stakes appeals (including before the en banc Seventh Circuit) and briefed a total of 32.
+His advocacy helped secure wins in appellate courts throughout the nation—including in the U.S. Supreme Court, where he co-authored a nationally award-winning brief, three federal courts of appeal, and the Wisconsin Supreme Court.
 While in government, Mr. Walsh had a perfect win record, prevailing on the merits in all cases that reached final judgment.